preciofishbone/OmniaDocsG2/general-assets/layout-explorer/clipboard-sections-blocks/index.rst

 .. image:: clipboard-delete-one.png

-There's a quicker way if you want delete everything in clipboard:
+There's a quicker way if you want delete everything in the clipboard:

 1. See to that nothing is selected.
 2. Select CLEAR CLIPBOARD.